alexdrydew/docs/en/toloka-kit/reference/toloka.client.TolokaClient.find_message_threads.md

 As a result, it returns an object that contains the first part of the found threads and whether there are any more results.
-It is better to use the "get_message_threads" method, they allow to iterate trought all results and not just the first output.
+It is better to use the [get_message_threads](toloka.client.TolokaClient.get_message_threads.md) method, it allows you to iterate through all results and not just the first output.

 ## Parameters Description